dqrobotics/learning-dqrobotics-in-matlab/robotic_manipulators/README.md

 # Kinematic modeling and control of serial-link robotic manipulators using DQ Robotics: From zero to hero

-A crash course on the kinematic modeling and control of robotic manipulators using DQ Robotics.
-Start from the very basic mathematical operations available in MATLAB to constrained control of multiple manipulators with degrees-of-freedom.
+A crash course on the kinematic modeling and control of robotic manipulators.
+Start from the very basic mathematical operations available in MATLAB to constrained kinematic control of manipulators with multiple degrees-of-freedom.

-All lessons are in MATLAB Live Script format, meaning that the coding is explained alongside with the mathematical equations that they represent.
+All lessons are in MATLAB Live Script format, meaning that the coding is explained alongside the mathematical equations that they represent.
 At the end of each lesson, there is a homework section to help the reader internalize the concepts introduced in the lesson.

-## Disclaimer
+## How to use

-The current files are under development, and released in an **beta** state, meaning that some people have experienced the course but here might still be some errors.
-If you find any issues, please let us know.
+1. Clone the repository or [Download it as a ZIP package](https://github.com/dqrobotics/learning-dqrobotics-in-matlab/archive/refs/heads/master.zip).
+2. Open each Lesson in MATLAB and follow through the live script.

 ## Lessons
 The following lessons are currently available.